napalm-automation/napalm/docs/support/index.rst

 .. _pyPluribus: https://github.com/mirceaulinic/pypluribus
 .. _pan-python: https://github.com/kevinsteves/pan-python

+.. [#g1] NX-API support on the Nexus 5k, 6k and 7k families was introduced in version 7.2

 .. warning:: Please, make sure you understand the caveats for your particular platforms before using the library.